gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        You can also use the git bash command line to generate SSH key pair.
+        You can also use the git bash command line to generate an SSH key pair.
 For detailed information, see <a href='https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key'><b>Generate SSH via Git bash</b></a>.
     </div>
     </div>
 </div>

 &nbsp;

-## Generating SSH keys on Linux/MacOS
+## Generating SSH Keys on Linux/MacOS

-On Linux and MacOS, this generates an SSH key in RSA format:
+On Linux and MacOS, run the following command to generate an SSH key in RSA format:

 ```
 ssh-keygen -t rsa -b 4096 -m pem -C "your_email@example.com"